sot/skare/NOTES.skare-0.13.rst

   down to multi-threaded C for very fast execution.

-- Other upgrades: argparse, distribute, docutils, Jinja2, mpi4py, pep8, pytest, Pygments, Ska.Table, Sphinx, and virtualenv,
+- Other upgrades: argparse, distribute, docutils, Jinja2, mpi4py, pep8, pytest, Pygments, Ska.Table, Sphinx, and virtualenv.

 - 32-bit version of NumPy and SciPy built from source (as for  64-bit)